-14 Tips to Help You Stick With Your Fitness Program
+12 Tips to Help You Stick With Your Fitness Program

-1. Get into your fitness program for the right reasons.
+1. Learn to love it. .
 Studies show that people who are externally motivated -- that is, they're working out just to drop 10 pounds or shrink their beer belly into a six-pack -- don't stick with it.
 Those who are internally motivated -- meaning they exercise because they love it -- are the ones who stay in it for the long run.

-2. Learn to love it.
 Exercise shouldn't be a chore.
-The more into your workout you are, the more likely you'll stick with it.
+The more enjoyable your workout is, the more likely you are to stick with it.
 Don't limit yourself to weight machines and treadmills.
-Try different programs -- like yoga or Tae Kwon Do -- until you find ones that are more fun than work.
+Try different programs -- like yoga or taekwondo -- until you find ones that are more fun than work.

 2.Mix it up.
-Cross-train to keep things interesting and exercise different muscle groups.
+Cross-train to keep things interesting and to exercise different muscle groups.
 Switch from the elliptical to the stair climber.
 Alternate between machines and free weights.
 Don't reinvent your entire routine every week; just shift it around a little.

-4. Keep at it.
+3. Keep at it.
 No one has perfect form the first day they start strength training.
 Every workout takes practice.
 If you trip over your wheels the first time you try inline skating, do it again, and again.
 Eventually, you'll get the hang of it.

-5. Start slow.Running 10 miles your first time on the track won't make you an Olympian;, it will just leave you sore -- or worse, injured.
+4. Start slow.Running 10 miles your first time on the track won't make you an Olympian; it will just leave you sore, or worse, injured.
 Take it easy when you're getting started.
 Maybe you only run a quarter of a mile your first week of training.
 Add distance and intensity in slow but steady increments.

-6. Don't push yourself too hard.
-There are a few reasons why half of people who start a new exercise program ditch it within the first year, and one is that they can't keep up with the boot camp pace they've forced on themselves.
+5. Don't push yourself too hard.
+There are a few reasons why half of the people who start a new exercise program ditch it within the first year, and one is that they can't keep up with the boot camp pace they've forced on themselves.
 Learn your limits, and know when you've reached them.